-Job description
+Job Description

-Medical officer: The Medical Officer (MO) should be a qualified medical doctor (MBBS) trained in facility based management of SAM.
-Medical Officer will be the overall in-charge of the unit and will be responsible for clinical management of children admitted in the NRC.
-The MO will examine each patient every day and will attend to emergency calls as per the need.
-Nutrition Counsellor: The will function as a supervisor of the unit; trainer and counsellor for the staff posted in the NRC as well as mothers/caregivers.
+Medical officer: The Medical Officer can be any qualified medical doctor (MBBS) trained in facility based management of SAM.
+Medical Officer will be the overall in-charge of the unit and will be responsible for clinical management of the children admitted in the NRC.
+The MO will examine each patient every day and will attend to any emergency calls as per the need.

+Nutrition Counsellor: The Nutrition Counsellor will function as a supervisor of the unit; trainer and counsellor for the staff posted in the NRC as well as mothers/caregivers.
 S/he will chart out specific therapeutic diet plan for each child as per the guidelines in consultation with the Medical Officer.
 S/he will also be responsible for monitoring the preparation and distribution of feeds as per diet charts, maintaining NRC records in registers, preparing reports of the NRC and in diet and treatment sheets.

-Nutrition counsellor will assess the feeding problem in each child and give individual counselling to mothers.
-The nutrition counsellor will bring all mothers and caregivers of the admitted children together and give demonstration on making lowcost nutritious energy dense culturally acceptable child foods; and also provide group counselling on various topics like nutrition and malnutrition, hygiene and sanitation, infant and young child feeding practices, immunization, family planning etc. The nutrition counsellor will also provide counselling and demonstrate to mothers on structured play therapy for psychosocial stimulation to engage children in play therapy for at least 30 minutes each day.
-S/he will also provide group counselling to mothers of all children admitted in the health facility (eq; pediatric or general ward) and also to mothers of children presenting in outpatients department on designated days (eq. immunization day).
-This would also ensure optimum utilization of nutrition counsellor as the estimated workload at NRC does leave time for these additional functions.
+Nutrition Counsellor will assess the feeding problem in each child and give individual counselling to mothers.
+The Dietician along the Care taker and Cook will bring all mothers and caregivers of the admitted children together and give demonstration on making low-cost nutritious energy dense culturally acceptable child foods; and also provide group counselling on various topics like nutrition and malnutrition, hygiene and sanitation, infant and young child feeding practices, immunization, family planning etc. The Nutrition Counsellor will also provide counselling and demonstrate to mothers on structured play therapy for psychosocial stimulation to engage children in play therapy for at least 30 minutes each day.
+S/he will also provide group counselling to mothers of all children admitted in the health facility (eg; pediatric or general ward) and also to mothers of children presenting in outpatients department on designated days (eg. immunization day).